nf-core/sarek/docs/usage.md

 Resource requests are difficult to generalize and are often dependent on input data size.
 Currently, the number of cpus and memory requested by default were adapted from tests on 5 ICGC paired whole-genome sequencing samples with approximately 40X and 80X depth.
 For targeted data analysis, this is overshooting by a lot.
 In this case resources for each process can be limited by either setting `--max_memory` and `-max_cpus` or tailoring the request by process name as described [here](#resource-requests).
 If you are using sarek for a certain data type regulary, and would like to make these requests available to others on your system, an institution-specific, pipeline-specific config file can be added [here](https://github.com/nf-core/configs/tree/master/conf/pipeline/sarek).

+## CNV calling with CNVkit

+The CNV calling in Sarek implements the approach proposed by [CNVkit](https://cnvkit.readthedocs.io/en/stable/).
+It is possible to call CNVs with whole-genome or targeted capture data (exome and amplicons): depending on the sequencing approach, Sarek applies different [settings](https://cnvkit.readthedocs.io/en/stable/nonhybrid.html) as recommended by CNVkit.

+### Reference background

+Given the nature of this type of CNV calling algorithms, which rely on the detection of variations in the coverage profile, the definition of a background reference in control data is known to improve the calling in targeted and hybrid capture applications.
+This is to ensure an accurate profiling, especially in the off-target regions.
+We recommend creating a background reference with the nf-core pipeline [createpanelrefs](https://nf-co.re/createpanelrefs).

+:warning: In creating a coverage reference, one should pay particular attention to:

+- the control samples should be processed with the same targeted capture and sequencing technology
+- if BAM files are used to compute the background, they should have been processed with the same pipeline used to call the CNVs

+### Germline calling

+Sarek implements the [recommended germline settings](https://cnvkit.readthedocs.io/en/stable/germline.html), i.e. applying the `--filter ci` option in the CVNkit call step.
+However, this is defined at a config level by adding this option to the `ext.args`: the user can therefore choose any desired different approach by changing the arguments in a custom config.

+### Somatic calling

+The [available options](https://cnvkit.readthedocs.io/en/stable/tumor.html) a user can choose from for tumour analysis depend very much on the specific design being analysed.
+Sarek therefore doesn't implement any of these choices, i.e. it runs the CNVkit call step with default settings.
+We encourage the user to verify whether particular settings might be more appropriate for their data.